QuantumCores/TenXEmpires/.ai/ui/02 - landing-view-implementation-plan.md

 # View Implementation Plan Landing

+Reference: See [01 - routing-and-modal-framework-implementation-plan.md](./01 - routing-and-modal-framework-implementation-plan.md) for shared routing and modal framework implementation details.

 ## 1. Overview
 The Landing view is the unauthenticated default entry point at the root path (`/`).
 It introduces the product and provides clear calls to action:
 - For authenticated users: a primary Play button that routes to `/game/current`.